Red Light Research 2026

 Wavelength "equivalence" vs real-world use: why choice and control matter

-A practical look at why many red and near infrared wavelengths overlap in research, why outcomes still vary in real use, and why giving people control over which wavelengths they run is often the most honest design choice.
+A practical look at why many red and near-infrared wavelengths overlap in research, why outcomes still vary in real use, and why giving people control over which wavelengths they run is often the most honest design choice.

 Why people get stuck on wavelength charts